Part of: Period support — partner's pillar guide

 She's curled up on the sofa with a hot water bottle, and you want to do something useful.
 You open the fridge.
 You open the cupboard.
 You stand there for a while.
 You close the cupboard.
 You Google "best foods for period cramps" and get hit with a wall of conflicting advice, most of it written for women, most of it telling you to make a quinoa bowl.

-Here's the thing: there are genuinely foods that help with cramps, bloating, and mood during a period.
+There are foods that help with cramps, bloating, and mood during a period.
 Science backs them.
-But there's also a second, equally important list — the foods she actually wants, which may have nothing to do with nutritional optimisation.
+But there's also a second, equally important list: the foods she actually wants, which may have nothing to do with nutritional optimisation.
 Both lists matter.
 The trick is knowing when to lean on which one, and never, under any circumstances, suggesting a salad when she's asked for pizza.

 What actually helps (and why)

-- Iron-rich foods — for the blood loss.
+- Iron-rich foods, for the blood loss.
 Menstruation is the primary reason women are more likely to be iron-deficient than men.
 Red meat, dark poultry, lentils, chickpeas, kidney beans, and fortified cereals all replenish iron stores.
 Pairing iron-rich foods with vitamin C (a glass of orange juice, some bell pepper on the side) increases absorption significantly.
-If she's vegetarian or vegan, lentil soup or a chickpea curry does genuine work here.
+If she's vegetarian or vegan, lentil soup or a chickpea curry does real work here.

-- Magnesium-rich foods — for cramps and mood.
+- Magnesium-rich foods, for cramps and mood.
 Magnesium relaxes smooth muscle, which includes the uterus.
 It also plays a role in serotonin production, so low magnesium can worsen both physical cramps and low mood.
 Dark chocolate (70% cocoa or higher), spinach, pumpkin seeds, almonds, and avocado are all high in magnesium.
-This is why her chocolate craving isn't just indulgence — her body may genuinely be seeking what it needs.
+This is why her chocolate craving isn't just indulgence: her body may be seeking what it needs.

-- Bananas — for bloating and cramps.
+- Bananas, for bloating and cramps.
 High in potassium, which counteracts sodium-driven water retention (bloating).
 Also a source of vitamin B6, which supports mood regulation.
-A banana won't cure anything on its own, but it's a quick, easy snack that genuinely helps — and she probably already likes them.
+A banana won't cure anything on its own, but it's a quick, easy snack that helps, and she probably already likes them.

-- Dark chocolate — for mood (and because it's chocolate).
+- Dark chocolate, for mood (and because it's chocolate).
 Dark chocolate triggers endorphin and serotonin release, contains magnesium for cramp relief, and has flavonoids that improve blood flow.
-The key word is dark — milk chocolate has less magnesium and more sugar, which can actually worsen bloating.
+The key word is dark: milk chocolate has less magnesium and more sugar, which can worsen bloating.
 But let's be realistic: if she wants milk chocolate, she wants milk chocolate.
 The point isn't to police her choices.
 It's to know that when you're choosing what to buy, the dark stuff does more.

 What to avoid putting on the plate